 ADVENTURES IN THE FIELD™

 Developed by Maling in 2015, Adventures In The Field™ (AITF) is a codified process for experiencing & mapping embodied intelligence.
-It is an interdisciplinary, deeply therapeutic, rich research & educational model with a footing in Art, Psychophysiology, Embodied Anatomy, and Movement Therapy.
+It is an interdisciplinary, deeply therapeutic, rich research & educational model with a footing in Art, Psychophysiology, Embodied Anatomy, and Creative Arts Therapy.
 Its multi-zoned journey has been taught in groups and privately, in Australia & NZ.
-AITF has provided a framework and conceptual principles for Live Particle.
+AITF has contributed to the framework and conceptual principles of Live Particle and continues to be available live in private in Melbourne.

 AITF DIGITAL - The Quest